 “Crossing a split plane with a trace is bad because it increases inductance and complicates the path for the return current.”

-“You split a plane to reduce common mode noise on the analog side of the ground plane. “
+“You split ground planes to reduce common mode noise on its analog side “

 “Position your board into separate analog and digital sections.”

 “If you isolate your analog sections, you need split planes.”